agrimjaimini/bounty-x/README.md

 A decentralized bounty platform that connects open-source developers with funders using XRP on the XRPL testnet.
 Post bounties for GitHub issues, fund them with testnet XRP, and claim rewards when work is completed.

+Created in collaboration with Ripple as part of the XRPL Student Builder Residency.

 ## What it does

 - **Post bounties** for GitHub issues with XRP escrow